-Short version: Mostly overlooked by audiences, this movie is very well done, and worth seeing.
+House of Sand and Fog is mostly overlooked by audiences, but this movie is very well done, and worth seeing.

 As I'm sure most of you have already figured out, House of Sand and Fog is not for everyone.
 This is not a happy movie that the whole family will enjoy watching.
 It has some points to make, and it makes them in a gritty, unapologetic way.
 However, if you prefer well-made, intelligent movies, this one is worth checking out.